liferay/liferay-docs/develop/tutorials/articles/280-testing/04-injecting-service-components-into-tests.markdown

     }

-Here are the steps for injecting a service component into a test class:
+Here's how to inject a service component into a test class:

 1. In your test class, add a rule field of
     [type `com.liferay.portal.test.rule.LiferayIntegrationTestRule`](https://docs.liferay.com/ce/portal/7.0-latest/javadocs/portal-test-integration/com/liferay/portal/test/rule/LiferayIntegrationTestRule.html).